- What is a Walk-in Shower?

 Other Points to Consider

-Many opt for a rainshower-style showerhead, as it not only directs water straight down, but it also allows that water to cover more of the body, thus cutting down on the second misconception: that all walk-in showers are drafty.
+Many opt for a rain shower head.
+It not only directs water straight down, but it also allows that water to cover more of the body, thus cutting down on the second misconception: that all walk-in showers are drafty.

 In short, good design matters.
 For proper design and installation, turn to the pros.